claudiu-persoiu/golisting/README.md

 $ ./golisting-xxxx-xxx -path="/path/to/photos"

 ### Options
--help - display the help menu;
+* -help - display the help menu;
--path - (optional) path to folder, defaul to current folder;
+* -path - (optional) path to folder, defaul to current folder;
--address - (optional) address/port on which to run the server default to port 5000.
+* -address - (optional) address/port on which to run the server default to port 5000;
+* -output - (optional) output html files and don't start the web server.